guilherme-adesouza/linguini/README.md

 # linguini
-System for food services ofr class Integrator Project
+System for food services for class Integrator Project